 At the Annual Meeting, the persons named as proxies will vote all properly executed proxy cards delivered in connection with this solicitation and not revoked in accordance with the directions given.
 Shareholders should specify their choices with regard to each proposal to be voted upon on the accompanying proxy card.
-If no specific instructions are given with regard to a proposal to be voted upon, then the shares represented by a signed proxy card will be voted "FOR" such proposal.
+If no specific instructions are given with regard to a proposal to be voted upon, then the shares represented by a signed proxy card will be voted "FOR" the director nominee and "FOR" proposal 2.
 If any other matters properly come before the Annual Meeting, the persons named as proxies will vote upon such matters according to their judgment.